techidaily/site-fox-direct/source/_posts/new-in-2024-future-of-storage-cutting-edge-cost-effective-solutions.md

 Organizations must consider two key aspects of data access to cloud services: speed and affordability.
 Understanding cloud storage providers' service-level agreements (SLAs) is essential for speed.
 Generally speaking, the storage business can loosen its guarantees regarding access speed the more affordable the storage is.
 This is especially true for cloud archive storage, which costs very little, where the SLA for data access is expressed in hours.

-## Part 4: FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlYIdWQc-jw?si=ZQ5809CbQGEar0vg&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=lhdUUVYMVQjzHXBh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 4: FAQs

 ### 1\.
 How can I get 100GB for free?